 Don't think Pepto Bismol is right for your pup?
 Many already know that CBD oil may be helpful for dogs exhibiting nervousness, hyperactivity, discontentment, or responding to environmentally-induced stress.
 But another great use of CBD oil is to support digestive tract health in dogs!
 CBD doesn't just come in the form of oil, either.
 You can get CBD dog treats, capsules, and even shampoo.

 What's a COA?
-A Certificate of Analysis is a document that shows the outcome of lab tests on a product.
-The document will list all the ingredients in the product (in our case, the cannabinoids) and show how much of each ingredient is in the product.
+A Certificate of Analysis is a document that shows that a product has been tested in a lab.
+The document lists all the ingredients in the product (in our case, the cannabinoids) and shows how much of each ingredient is in the product.
 We lab test every batch of products for quality assurance, and our COAs prove it.
 You can find them under the "Why HolistaPet?" tab.

 Leave a comment